weavel-ai/promptmodel/README.md

 Join the community [on Discord](https://discord.gg/2Y36M36tZf).

-To contribute, send us a PR, raise a GitHub issue, or email at contributing@promptmodel.com
+To contribute, send us a PR, raise a GitHub issue, or email at contributing@promptmodel.run

 ### Development setup